How Do You Know You’re In A One-Sided Relationship? 13 Signs

 8. There’s an acute lack of labels

-In some cases, your dynamic may also lack a label, that allows your partner to take you for granted.
-Perhaps you’re hoping for an exclusive relationship while your partner is avoiding your phone calls in an attempt to “go with the flow”.
+A lack of labels or clarity on where you stand with your partner is also among the red flags of a one-sided relationship because it allows your partner to take you for granted.
+Perhaps you’re hoping for an exclusive relationship while your partner is avoiding this conversation because they want to “go with the flow”.

 Dr. Bhonsle tells us the importance of establishing labels early on.
-“One-sided relationship signs cannot be generalized.
+“Signs of a one-sided relationship cannot be generalized.
 You have to investigate if it’s even a relationship in the first place.
 What I’ve seen happen is that two people may be talking for a year, but when you ask them what they are, they say, ‘Oh no, we haven’t really set a label to it yet’.”

-He continues, “Sending ‘I miss you’ and emoji kisses to a partner every night doesn’t equate to a relationship.
+“Sending ‘I miss you’ texts and emoji kisses to a partner every night doesn’t equate to a relationship.
 If you don’t label your salt and sugar, you’ll end up with salty tea and a sweet meatloaf.
+The same is true for a lack of labels in relationships as well—it messes things up.
 Through clear communication, it’s important to know what you are to each other.”

 9. You don’t talk about the future

-A “We’ll cross that bridge when we get to it” attitude doesn’t bode well in a romantic relationship.
-If you’re in one, you need to discuss your future goals, what you both want, and how you expect your life to pan out.
+A “we’ll cross that bridge when we get to it” attitude doesn’t bode well for a romantic relationship, not if you want it to grow into something serious and meaningful anyway.
+To solidify a relationship and work toward a shared future, you need to discuss your future goals, what you both want and how you expect your life to pan out.

-One-sided relationship psychology tells us that since one partner isn’t all too attached, they won’t really be thinking much about the future.
-If “Where do you see this going in the next 5 years?” has your partner suddenly experiencing network problems, you know something’s up.
+When one partner isn’t as invested in the relationship as the other, they won’t really be thinking much about the future.
+If “Where do you see us in the next 5 years?” has your partner suddenly experiencing network problems, it’s one of the signs you mean nothing to him/her.

 10. Your partner thinks there’s nothing wrong

 Just like every prisoner in the movie Shawshank Redemption, your partner believes he/she is innocent of all crimes.
 Of course, you’re Red (Morgan Freeman), the only guilty man there.
-When you confront them about them not caring enough, you might be hit with a “you’re crazy, that’s not true.
+When you confront them about them not caring enough, you might be hit with a gaslighting bomb like, “You’re crazy, that’s not true.
 You need to manage your expectations better.”

 11. You’re always the one making amends